 Use sand-filled containers connected by a bungee cord to secure the ends of your tunnel, or purchase a few tent pegs to keep it from blowing away in the breeze.

 Training Your Pup to Go Through an Agility Tunnel

 For beginners it can take some time and will take a lot of patience, but the process is really rewarding.
-We have lots of tips and tricks on this page to help you get started.

 You’ll give your dog some amazing mental stimulation as well as tons of fun.
 There are a few things that you can do to help them get through the tunnel easily:

 - Start with a straight tunnel.
 It’s not a natural thing for a dog to go through this kind of space, and not seeing the other side may scare them.
 Curved, long tunnels are for experienced dogs only.
 Start your dog off on a small, straight tunnel if you’re building your own agility course.